TalRasha125/TalRashas-PD2-Item-Filter/README.md

 # TalRashas-PD2-Item-Filter
 TalRasha's PD2 Item Filter

-I used a combination of Filtergale and Wolfiee as a starting point and made a ton of customizations to increase visibility and highlight different items.
+I used portions of Filtergale and Wolfiee and others to create a high visibility and filter for easy looting.
 Project Diablo II item filter version 1.5 made by TalRasha Use this filter two ways:
 Copy and paste the filter file into your existing filter file in your PD2 folder or